Rumaki Holiday Appetizer Recipe

 Rumaki or Rumake is an hors-d’oeuvre of mock-Polynesian origin.
 It was popularly served at Trader Vic’s and other Polynesian restaurants in the 1950s and 1960s.
 Its ingredients and method of preparation vary, but usually, it consists of water chestnuts and pieces of chicken liver wrapped in bacon and marinated in soy sauce and either ginger or brown sugar.
 Also popular within the Hawaiian Islands.

 Before I explain how to make Rumaki let’s talk about ways to prepare and cook the appetizer.
 If you’re not into chicken livers I have heard of an interesting alternative using watermelon.
 What, Watermelon?
 Yes, you can make use of watermelon rinds by making pickles.
-I’ll tell you if you think that sounds odd I would have to agree, yet I’ve had watermelon pickles before and they are much better than ones made from cucumbers which are what pickles in your refrigerator are made from.
-If you want to try making them just remove the very exterior first of the watermelon.
-Then slice the exposed layer into desired size and place into a jelly jar along with a pickling solution.
+I’ll tell you, if you think about it, that sounds odd and I would have to agree, yet I’ve had watermelon pickles before and they are much better than ones made from cucumbers which are what pickles in your refrigerator are made from.
+If you want to try making them just remove the very exterior first from the watermelon.
+Then slice the exposed layer into the desired size and place into a jelly jar along with a pickling solution.

 Here’s a simple pickling solution for WaterMelon pickles: